 Again, eliminating other demands (trying to remember letter formations, line orientation, spacing, spelling) can reduce frustration, anxiety and yield better content.

-Here’s a free infographic which summarizes these strategies.
+Here’s a free infographic that summarizes these strategies.